-Belarusian government is interested in improvement of the standard of living not only in big cities but also in small towns and rural areas.
-Thus, there have been introduced certain benefits to attract business to such areas.
-In particular, the following benefits have been granted for companies located in small towns and rural areas (except for banks, insurance companies, security brokers, residents of Industrial Park, residents of HTP) as well as for branches of other companies located there within 7 years upon their registration:
+The Belarusian government is interested in improving the standard of living not only in big cities but also in small towns and rural areas.
+Thus, certain benefits have been introduced to attract business to such areas.
+In particular, the following benefits have been granted for companies located in small towns and rural areas (except for banks, insurance companies, security brokers, residents of an Industrial Park, residents of HTP) as well as for branches of other companies located there within 7 years upon their registration:

-- exemption from profit tax with respect to profits arising in case of sale of goods (works, services) of own production; - exemption from real estate tax with respect to buildings located in small towns and rural areas; - other benefits.
+- exemption from profit tax with respect to profits generated by the sale of goods (works, services) of own production; - exemption from real estate tax with respect to buildings located in small towns and rural areas; - · other benefits.